Best High Schools

 What is the best high school in New Orleans, Louisiana?

-According to MySchoolScout's 2026 rankings, Frederick A. Douglass High School is the top-rated high school in New Orleans with a composite score of 8.6/10.
-The score is based on academic performance, student growth, equity, and school environment.
+According to MySchoolScout's 2026 rankings, Benjamin Franklin High School is the top-rated high school in New Orleans with a composite score of 8.8/10.
+The score blends student growth, poverty-adjusted academic performance, and school environment — plus college readiness for high schools — with equity shown as context, not scored.

 How many high schools are in New Orleans, Louisiana?